Shishqa/shishqa.xyz/content/whoami.md

 ## Also
 - In the summer I visit [Krasnoyarsk Summer School](https://klsh.ru/about/) to teach shoolstudents fascinating things in exact mathematical sciences and have fun
+  - «How I Learned to Stop Worrying and Shot Myself in the Foot» — C language course for beginners
+  - «Welcome to the Internet» — course telling how the Internet stack works (overview from the TCP/IP to the Cloud)
+  - «A Box with a Hole is Also a Camera» — course about geometrical optics and practice in building a pinhole camera